 A great work-life balance

-Ok, this is not exactly a monetary benefit that can be found in your Dutch salary — but it’s certainly a benefit.
+Ok, this is not exactly a monetary benefit that can be found in your Dutch salary — but it’s certainly a benefit that I enjoy.
 In the Netherlands, a good work-life balance is highly valued.

-Meaning that you’re not expected to bring your work home with you “as part of the company culture.”
+This means that you’re not expected to bring your work home with you “as part of the company culture”, and it’s great.

 How to understand your Dutch payslip